Ignaz Döllinger

-Ignaz Döllinger (27 May 1770 – 14 January 1841) was a German medical doctor, anatomist and physiologist and one of the first professors to understand and treat medicine as a natural science.
+Ignaz Döllinger (24 May 1770 – 14 January 1841) was a German medical doctor, anatomist and physiologist and as a professor at the Ludwig-Maximilians-Universität München, he was among the first to understand and treat medicine as a natural science.
+He was especially interested in the early development of organisms and was a major influence on several pioneer embryologists.

 Biography

-Ignaz Döllinger was born in 1770 in Bamberg, where his father was a professor at the university and physician to the Prince-Bishop.
-He commenced his studies in his native town (where he took a doctorate in 1794), continuing them in Würzburg, Pavia and Vienna before returning to Bamberg.
-Soon after gaining his doctorate in 1794, he became professor for physiology and general pathology in Bamberg, but was called to a professorship of anatomy and physiology at University of Würzburg in 1803 as the successor to the former city doctor, physiologist and natural philosopher Johann Joseph Dömling (1771–1803).
-In 1823 he moved to Munich (to the Academy, as the University was still in Landshut at this time).
-When the University finally moved to the capital, he transferred there.
+Döllinger was born in 1770 in Bamberg, where his father Ignaz (1721-1800) was a professor at the University of Bamberg and physician to the Prince-Bishop Franz Ludwig von Erthal.
+His mother Magdalena (1737–1801) was the daughter of a church official Ignaz Flöckher (1701–63).
+He commenced his studies in his native town and went to the University of Bamberg to study natural sciences.
+He shifted to medicine continuing at the University of Würzburg, the University of Pavia, and the University of Vienna, before returning to the University of Bamberg.
+Soon after gaining his doctorate in 1794, he worked as a physician in Bamberg, and two years later, he became professor for physiology and general pathology at the University of Bamberg, but was called to a professorship of anatomy and physiology at the University of Würzburg in 1803 as the successor to the former city doctor, physiologist and natural philosopher Johann Joseph Dömling (1771–1803).
+In 1823, he moved to Munich (to the Academy, as the University was still in Landshut at this time) as a successor to Samuel Thomas von Sömmerring.
+When the Ludwig-Maximilians-Universität finally moved to Munich, he transferred there.
 His best known students were Louis Agassiz, Karl Ernst von Baer, Lucas Schönlein, Christian Heinrich von Pander, Lorenz Oken and Philipp Franz von Siebold.
+He was also an influence on the embryologist Louis Sébastien Tredern de Lézérec.
+In 1836, he was in charge of dealing with a cholera epidemic, and he too was affected.
+He died in Munich after bleeding internally from a stomach ulcer.